SECURITIES AND EXCHANGE COMMISSION

 (d) Election of Directors

-On February 1, 2021, the Board, upon the recommendation of the Board’s Nominating/Corporate Governance Committee and pursuant to the Amended and Restated Bylaws of the Company, approved an increase to the size of the Board to ten members and elected Michael H. Millegan to fill the vacancy with an initial term expiring at the 2021 Annual Meeting and when his successor is duly elected and qualifies.
-The Board also appointed Mr. Millegan to serve on the Compensation Committee of the Board, and has determined that Mr. Millegan is “independent” pursuant to the listing standards of the New York Stock Exchange.
-Following the 2021 Annual Meeting, the Company expects the size of the Board will be reduced to eight members.
+On August 26, 2020, the Board of Directors (the “Board”) of CoreSite Realty Corporation (the “Company”), upon the recommendation of the Board’s Nominating/Corporate Governance Committee and pursuant to the Amended and Restated Bylaws of the Company, approved the increase of the size of the Board to nine members and elected Patricia Higgins to fill the vacancy with an initial term expiring at the 2021 Annual Meeting of Stockholders and when her successor is duly elected and qualifies.
+The Board also appointed Ms. Higgins to serve on the Audit Committee and Nominating/Corporate Governance Committee of the Board, and has determined that Ms. Higgins is “independent” pursuant to the listing standards of the New York Stock Exchange and is an “audit committee financial expert” as such term is defined by the rules and regulations of the Securities and Exchange Commission.

-There were no arrangements or understandings between Mr. Millegan and any other persons regarding his election to the Board, nor is he party to any related party transaction required to be reported pursuant to Item 404(a) of Regulation S-K.
+There were no arrangements or understandings between Ms. Higgins and any other persons regarding her election to the Board, nor is she party to any related party transaction required to be reported pursuant to Item 404(a) of Regulation S-K.

-Mr. Millegan will be compensated for his Board and committee service consistent with the compensation arrangements provided to the Board’s other non-employee directors who are also not employees of The Carlyle Group L.P., which are more fully described in the “2019 Director Compensation” section of the Company’s definitive proxy statement for its 2020 Annual Meeting of Stockholders filed with the Securities and Exchange Commission on March 26, 2020 as supplemented on March 26, 2020 and April 13, 2020.
-Mr. Millegan will receive prorated amounts of the annual cash retainer and the annual restricted stock units and dividend equivalents for 2021.
-Mr. Millegan will also enter into the Company’s form of indemnification agreement for directors.
+Ms. Higgins will be compensated for her Board and committee service consistent with the compensation arrangements provided to the Board’s other non-employee directors who are also not employees of The Carlyle Group L.P., which are more fully described in the “2019 Director Compensation” section of the Company’s definitive proxy statement for its 2020 Annual Meeting of Stockholders filed with the Securities and Exchange Commission on March 26, 2020, as supplemented on March 26, 2020 and April 13, 2020.
+Ms. Higgins will receive prorated amounts of the annual cash retainer and the annual restricted stock units and dividend equivalents for 2020.
+Ms. Higgins will also enter into the Company’s form of indemnification agreement for directors.

 |Item 7.01||Regulation FD Disclosure.|

-On February 1, 2021, the Company issued a press release announcing the election of Mr. Millegan to the Board, as described in Item 5.02 of this Current Report.
+On August 26, 2020, the Company issued a press release announcing the election of Ms. Higgins to the Board, as described in Item 5.02 of this Current Report.
 A copy of the press release is attached hereto as Exhibit 99.1.
 The information contained in the press release shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and is not incorporated by reference into any filing of the Company, whether made before or after the date hereof.

 |Item 9.01||Financial Statements and Exhibits.|